-We can visualize a {\it word factor} $\Phi_{:,j}$ by examining its corresponding row $A_{j,:}$ in $A$ and visualize a word vector $x_{:,i}$ by examining the corresponding column $\alpha_i$ of $A$.
-Since word factors are learned in an unsupervised fashion, the explicit meaning of each factor is unknown in advance.
-To help understand the meaning of a specific factor, we print out the words that have high coefficients for this factor, some examples are illustrated in Table \ref{tab:factor_words}.
-We first present the visualization of word factors and give each factor a semantic name.
+In the following, We first present the visualization of word factors and give each factor a semantic name.
 Then we decompose word vectors into linear combinations of word factors.
 Furthermore, we demonstrate factor groups and discuss the difference across multiple word embedding models.